Go to top

 Chronology

-The table below lists varying years that can be derived from Syncellos' entry.
-Reigns of the various ecclesiastical leaders are not included in the table because Syncellos specifies the lengths of their reigns rather than in which year of their reign the earthquake struck.
+The table below lists varying years that can be derived from Syncellus' entry.
+Reigns of the various ecclesiastical leaders are not included in the table because Syncellus specifies the lengths of their reigns rather than in which year of their reign the earthquake struck.
 This chronological information is inconsistent and flawed when one considers the chronology of Trajan's reign (e.g., Trajan's move to Antioch at the start of the Parthian Campaign in 113 CE).

 Date Reference Corrections Notes